carmonalab/TCRanker/README.md

 If `group` was provided, it'd be the column right after `clonotype`

-If custom gene signature(s) was(were) provided, there would be 2 extra columns for each signature.
+If custom gene signature(s) were provided, there would be 2 extra columns for each signature.
 They would be named "SignatureName.score" and "SignatureName.ranking" and positioned prior to the exhaustion and proliferation columns.

 <br/>

 ## Sequential analysis
 In order to conduct further in vitro validation or upon the ranking result, you might need to assemble the full nucleotide sequence based on the output.
 You can check [here](https://carmonalab.github.io/TCRanker.demo/stitchr.html) to see how to use [stitchr](https://github.com/JamieHeather/stitchr) ([Heather et al., (2022)](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkac190/6553689)) as an example.